-As we approach the end of the first term, I hope your child has settled in well to the academic year and is enjoying all that Northampton School for Boys has to offer.
-There has been a tremendous amount of student success to celebrate over the course of the term, not least the exceptional examination results which again saw NSB at the top of the 2018 GCSE Northamptonshire League tables.
+I hope your child has settled in well to the academic year and is enjoying all that Northampton School for Boys has to offer.
+There has been a tremendous amount of student success to celebrate over the course of the term, not least the exceptional examination results which I anticipate will again see NSB as well above the national average thresholds.

 This letter contains important information about procedures and expectations.
 Please keep the letter as a source of reference throughout the year.
-Much of the information reflects continuity from last year, however, there are some new aspects of provision.
+Much of the information reflects continuity from last year, however, there are some important new aspects of/changes to provision which are highlighted.

 Our website provides access to a host of information and is regularly updated with the latest news and press releases relevant to the school as well as providing access to key school policies such as the Behaviour Policy.
-The site also shows the whole range of activities on offer including fixtures, trips and visits, House activities, concerts, shows and term dates.
-The 'Secure Student Information' area of the site gives parents access to timetables, attendance, contact details, school reports, Home Learning set by the teachers and any detentions set by class teachers as a consequence of insufficient work or behaviour which is less than good.
-Parents will receive a text message if an after school detention is given, however all detentions (such as lunchtime detentions) are also listed on the 'Secure Student Information' section for your information.
+The website also shows the whole range of activities on offer including fixtures, trips and visits, House activities, concerts, shows and term dates.
+You will also have recently received an email providing instructions on how to access the new NSB Parent Portal which has been developed over the last year.
+We feel that this portal will be of significant use to you as it will enable you to monitor your child's attendance, Home Learning tasks set by teachers, detentions set as a consequence of insufficient work or poor behaviour and House points gained.
+You will also be able to access the archive of your child's school reports.
+All detentions (such as lunchtime detentions) are listed on the portal for your information.
+I would encourage you to access this area as soon as possible to enable you to support your child's learning.
+Instructions on how to do this can be accessed via the school website under the 'Parents' section and the 'Parent Portal' tab.

 Students have access to a Learning Platform to source learning materials and tasks set by their teachers.
 At present, parents do not have a login to this Virtual Learning Environment (VLE) so you may want to ask your child to log in themselves to show you what is available.
-As part of this facility, your child has a Gmail account and a Google Drive within our Google Apps for Education network.
+As part of this facility, your child has a Microsoft Outlook account and a 'One Drive' within our Microsoft 365 Education network.
 These are solely for use in conjunction with school work and are subject to scrutiny by the school if inappropriate use is suspected.
 A student's Home Learning task list will be emailed to this account, as will any tasks set by teachers within the VLE.
-The Google Drive will allow students to save work at school and then to access it from home.
-Students can download Microsoft Office via a link on the VLE for use on their own devices.
+The 'One Drive' will allow students to save work at school and then to access it from home.
+Students can download Microsoft Office via a link on the VLE for use on their own devices from their Microsoft 365 account.